Pawpaw Tree

 Planting trees is so easy!
 You can absolutely do it yourself, no landscaper needed.
 All you need is a shovel, a bag of compost, and the hose.
 That’s it!
 Here’s how to plant your Pawpaw:

-1. Find a healthy Pawpaw sapling from a reputable nursery
+1. Find a healthy Pawpaw sapling from a reputable nursery; our list of native nurseries makes this easy

 2. Dig a hole twice as wide and deep as the root ball